neo-technology/neobench/README.md

-# neobench - scriptable benchmark tool for Neo4j
+# neobench - scriptable Neo4j benchmarks

 neobench helps you tune your Neo4j deployment by measuring how different workloads perform.

 neobench is heavily inspired by pgbench.
-It uses a very similar scripting language, and ships with a very similar default "tpcb-like" workload.
+It uses a similar scripting language, and ships with a similar default "tpcb-like" workload.

 # Minimum examples